yash0307jain/movie-recommender/README.md

 # movie-recommender

-Movie recommender engine using the content based filtering
+Movie recommender system using the content based filtering